A Tradition of Translational Research

 Collaboration allows us to apply multiple lenses to cross-cutting issues, conduct studies in clinical settings, and facilitate the translation of research into evidence-based practice.
 In addition to partnering with community leaders and organizations, we engage in interprofessional research partnerships with colleagues in a wide range of fields, from industrial engineering to social work.

-The School of Nursing is a primary partner in the Wisconsin Public Health Research Network, a group of health department leaders and researchers who have organized to support and advance public health systems and services research driven by the needs and interests of health departments in Wisconsin and beyond.
+WPHRN is a group of health department leaders and researchers who support and advance public health systems and services research driven by the needs and interests of health departments in Wisconsin

-The Institute for Clinical and Translational Research (ICTR) is a UW–Madison partnership that includes the School of Nursing, School of Medicine and Public Health, School of Nursing, School of Veterinary Medicine, School of Pharmacy, and College of Engineering.
+This UW–Madison partnership includes the School of Nursing, School of Medicine and Public Health, School of Veterinary Medicine, School of Pharmacy, and College of Engineering.

 The NRSP Office at the School of Nursing is dedicated to supporting research through an array of services.
 Under the leadership of the associate dean for research, statisticians and other qualified staff members of the research management team provide expert assistance to graduate students, faculty, and staff in identifying funding opportunities, developing grant proposals, submitting grant proposals and contracts, and managing post-award processes.